ichigobranding/framingos-chainstore/wp-content/plugins/bm-custom-login/readme.txt

 == Changelog ==

+= 2.2.1 - December 1st 2017 =
+* Remove text shadow on login button so that it's more consistently readable.
+* Make it clearer what the text link colour changes.
+* Change CSS label to match the core customizer label.
+* Remove CSS vendor prefixes that are no longer needed.

+= 2.2 - November 30th 2017 =
+* Fix default colour values so that the default button works properly
+* Fix PHP 7 warnings in CSSTidy
+* Sanitize more things for extra security

+= 2.1 =
-* 2.1 Make translations work properly.
+* Make translations work properly.
 Improve coding standards (again :))

+= 2.0 =
-* 2.0 Fix coding standards and improve security
+* Fix coding standards and improve security

+= 1.9 =
-* 1.9 Update the localization strings so that the new language pack system will be able to translate the plugin
+* Update the localization strings so that the new language pack system will be able to translate the plugin

+= 1.8.2 =
-* 1.8.2 Stop color picker from being loaded on every page in the admin - thanks to mgsisk for the report and code fix
+* Stop color picker from being loaded on every page in the admin - thanks to mgsisk for the report and code fix

+= 1.8.1 =
-* 1.8.1 Update CSS Tidy files to latest version
+* Update CSS Tidy files to latest version

+= 1.8 =
-* 1.8 New Feature: Custom CSS - now you can edit everything! :)
+* New Feature: Custom CSS - now you can edit everything! :)

+= 1.7.4 =
-* 1.7.4 make link colour affect login button to ensure things remain harmonious
+* make link colour affect login button to ensure things remain harmonious

+= 1.7.3 =
-* 1.7.3 improve sanitization/ security throughout
+* improve sanitization/ security throughout

+= 1.7.2 =
-* 1.7.2 encode footer html properly so that html actually works - and is safe
+* encode footer html properly so that html actually works - and is safe

+= 1.7.1 =
-* 1.7.1 make plugin path more flexible for people who move wp-content directory
+* make plugin path more flexible for people who move wp-content directory

+= 1.7 =
-* 1.7 improve security, and massively improve the admin page
+* improve security, and massively improve the admin page

+= 1.6.5 =
-* 1.6.5 add a shadow colour option, improve login url support, change admin footer text
+* add a shadow colour option, improve login url support, change admin footer text

+= 1.6 =
-* 1.6 Add a background image for the main body of the site
+* Add a background image for the main body of the site

+= 1.5.1 =
-* 1.5.1 Some tweaks to the login layout
+* Some tweaks to the login layout

+= 1.5 =
-* 1.5 A total rewrite with a new options screen, and a redesigned page login layout
+* A total rewrite with a new options screen, and a redesigned page login layout

+= 1.4 =
-* 1.4 Old old old, needs updating
+* Old old old, needs updating